 Also some companies, while not cutting their dividend, sometimes maintain the same dividend for years in time of economic crisis or underperformance.
 As such, while we count those years as part of the dividend streak, we also indicate the number of years dividend was simply maintained.

-All value are expressed in Euro for all markets, except in CHF for Swiss companies
+All value are expressed in Euro for all markets, except in CHF for Swiss companies and in DKK for Danish companies.

 Withholding tax rate